Delegations and Authorisations

 - S7 – Instrument of Sub-Delegation from CEO to Council staff.
 This sub-delegates Council powers, duties or functions contained in Acts or Regulations which do not include a specific power of delegation;

-- S12 – Instrument of Delegation from the Municipal Building Surveyor to relevant Council staff or contractors;
+- S12 - Instrument of Delegation from the Municipal Building Surveyor to relevant Council Staff or Contractors(PDF, 689KB)

 - S13 – Instrument of Delegation from CEO to staff.
 This instrument allows the CEO to delegate his or her powers, duties and functions existing under all Victorian legislation.
 This differs to the S7 Instrument in that it does not relate to Council powers, duties and functions, but those vested in the CEO personally;

 - S14 – (PDF, 325KB)Instrument of Delegation from CEO to staff (Vicsmart).(PDF, 325KB) This provides for the CEO to delegate his or her powers as a responsible authority under the Planning and Environment Act 1987 in relation to VicSmart planning applications.
 S18 – Instrument of Sub- Delegation from Council to members of Council staff under the Environment Protection Act 2017.
 The Environment Protection Act 2017 (the new EP Act) and Environment Protection Regulations 2021 came into effect on 1 July 2021.
 Under the new EP Act the scope of local government’s role as a regulator has not changed, but there are changes to the laws and powers of local governments, including a new delegation of powers from the Environment Protection Authority (EPA) to councils.
 The S18 sub-delegates Council’s powers (delegated to it by the EPA) to members of Council staff; and